-We intend to use the net proceeds from this offering for general partnership purposes, including the repayment of indebtedness under our revolving credit facility and the funding of capital expenditures.
+We intend to use the net proceeds from this offering for general partnership purposes, including the funding of capital expenditures and the repayment of indebtedness under our revolving credit facility.
 We may temporarily invest certain net proceeds in short-term marketable securities until they are used for their stated purpose.
 See "Use of Proceeds."